SamMangus/SamMangus.github.io/docs/index.md

 ## Introduction

-* This datasheet will cover my portion of the project which includes the design of the motion detection system, the reasoning behind the selection of components and the project constraints.
+* This datasheet will cover my portion of the project which includes the design of the night detection system, the reasoning behind the selection of components and the project constraints.

 ### Project Summary